le0x/dotfiles/README.md

 # dotfiles
 ## How to fix
-Note how to update Todd file
+Note how to update dotfiles
 ### How to commit
     homesick commit dotfiles "class : commit message"
 ### How to push